Getting started

 Credit providers are looking for the following key indicators on your credit report to show that you are a good prospective customer:

-• No nasty stuff – this includes defaults, bankruptcy information and court judgments.
+- No negative entries – this includes defaults, bankruptcy information and court judgments.
 These types of things will make it harder for you to get credit (at least until they fall off your credit report in 5-7 years).

 In Australia, everyone has the right to one free credit report per year from each of the three main credit reporting bodies.
 These reports include the information that credit providers see when you apply for a loan or credit, so it’s important to check each report for any errors.